AN AMERICAN ICON

 The Move to Michigan City, IN.

 Under the ownership of Leigh Products, the company gets relocated to a 4-story building at 601 N. Carroll Ave. in Michigan City, where they enjoyed the Roaring 1920s followed immediately by the heartbreak of the Great Depression.
 Sales fall drastically, yet the company continues to operate just three days per week to continue employing hard working Americans.

 • 1945 •

-The company earns numerous distinctions, including being the oldest known manufacturer of tin and stainless steel products in the United States, the oldest housewares company in North America, and the 34th oldest continuously owned and operated company in the United States.
+By 1945, the company earns numerous distinctions, including being "the oldest known manufacturer of tin and stainless steel products in the United States", "the oldest housewares company in North America", and "the 34th oldest continuously owned and operated company in the United States."

 • 1952 •

-The Original Popcorn Popper, one of the oldest products in our line, was originally sold at a wholesale price of $3.50 for a gross.
-In 1952, the company proudly announces the sale of its one millionth popcorn popper at Walmart.
+The Original Popcorn Popper, one of the oldest products in the product line, was originally sold at a wholesale price of $3.50 for a gross.
+In 1952, the company proudly announces the sale of its one millionth popcorn popper.
 Walmart celebrates its success with the company and special signs are put on display at Walmart stores to further promote the company’s products.

 • 1987 •

 Leigh Products divests its interest in the company and sells Bromwell Housewares outright to a private investor.
-Under new ownership in the late 1980s, Bromwell Housewares sustains its success and continues to distribute its namesake, mass market household goods to nationwide discount stores, hardware stores, supermarkets, and drug stores, including Walmart, K-Mart, Target, and Ace Hardware.
-It is estimated that 1 in 4 American households owns a Bromwell product.
+Under new ownership in the late 1980s, Bromwell Housewares sustains its success and continues to distribute its namesake, mass market goods to nationwide discount stores, hardware stores, supermarkets, and drug stores, including Walmart, K-Mart, Target, and Ace Hardware.
+At this point, it is estimated that 1 in 4 American households owns a Bromwell product.

 Relocation of Headquarters